 You can make this yummy, peach-filled cobbler in less than an hour by following these easy steps.
 Before you get started, make sure that you have the following ingredients:

-- 1 cup granulated sugar
+- granulated sugar

-- 29 ounce can of peaches in natural juices
+- peaches in natural juices

-- ½ teaspoon ground cinnamon
+- ground cinnamon

-👩🏻🍳How To Make Peach Cobbler
+How To Make Peach Cobbler

 Start by preheating your oven to 350 degrees Fahrenheit.

-While the oven is warming up, melt the butter by placing it in a 9-in square baking dish or a glass pie pan and place it in the oven.
+While the oven is warming up, melt the butter by placing it in a 9-inch square baking dish or a glass pie pan and place it in the oven.
 For a rustic look, you could use a 9-inch cast-iron skillet.
 No matter which you choose to bake the cobbler, be sure to keep an eye on it.
 You only want it to melt, not brown.

 Meanwhile, in a medium bowl mix together the topping ingredients: flour, sugar, and buttermilk.
 Set the topping aside for now.